AdobeDocs/campaign-standard-learn.en/help/acs/privacy/custom-resources-for-privacy-requests.md

 team: TM
 ---

-# Modify custom resources for privacy requests
+# Modifying custom resources for privacy requests

 When setting up Adobe Campaign Standard to handle privacy requests you need to ensure that any custom data that is linked to a profile is deleted when the profile is deleted.
 This video explains how to modify your custom resources in order to fulfill this requirement.